 Growing Malanga Roots

 There are two different malangas.
-Malanga blanca (Xantyosoma sagittifikium), which is grown on dry land, and malanga Amarillo (Colocasia esculenta), which is grown in boggy areas.
+Malanga blanca (Xantyosoma sagittifikium) is grown on dry land, and malanga Amarillo (Colocasia esculenta) is grown in boggy areas.

 Propagate by planting the entire main tuber or secondary tubers of just a piece of the main tuber.
-If you are using seed pieces, cure them first by dipping them into a fungicide and then allow to air dry for 2 hours.
+If you are using seed pieces, cure them first by dipping them into a fungicide and then allowing them to air dry for two hours.

-Plant 3-4 inches deep in rows spaced 72 inches apart.
+Plant 3 to 4 inches (7.5-10 cm.) deep in rows spaced 6 feet (2 m.) apart.
 Use an organic mulch to retain moisture and apply a 10-20-20 fertilizer, three times.
-Feed the plant first at 2 months and thereafter at 5 and 7 months.
+Feed the plant first at two months and thereafter at five and seven months.